kevmuri/intersect-training-day2-nonforked/README.md

 Gary's made some changes here.
 This change has me feeling all conflicted.
-This is now another commit ahead
+This is now another commit ahead,

 ## Funding